esharri2/EvEleventy/README.md

 ### Dark mode

-Uses dark mode based on `prefers-color-scheme` (does not manually toggle.)
+Uses dark mode based on `prefers-color-scheme` and can also be manually switched with `color-switch.liquid`.
+User's choice pesists in local storage, superceding `prefers-color-scheme`.

 ### Fonts